Do You Have a Home Fire Evacuation Plan?

 Learn how to escape safely in the event of a fire.

 In the event of a fire in your home, does your family have a fire evacuation plan?
-Having a plan that involves the whole family can greatly reduce your odds of being killed or injured.
+Having a plan that involves the whole family is a smart way to proactively keep your loved ones safe.
 Make sure everyone knows what to do and where to go.

 Here are some points to consider when creating a fire escape plan for your home:

 - Make sure you identify two ways out of every room.

 - Establish a meeting place where everyone should go in an evacuation.
 It might be a tree, the end of the driveway or a lamp post — whatever works best for you.